 Preparing for Sunday

-Sunday Adult Bible Class will continue its study of 1 Peter, continuing in chapter 5.
+Sunday Adult Bible Class will continue its study of 1 John, in chapter two.

 Verse to Remember